Cardiomyopathies

 - Previous heart infections (such as myocarditis, an inflammation of the heart muscle)

-- Conditions like diabetes or thyroid disorders
+- Conditions like diabetes, kidney disease or thyroid disorders

 - Excessive alcohol intake or certain drug use